MylesMuda/SpartaNotes/SQL-Theory-Notes.md

 ## Maths

-Easy to do mathematical operations inside the query
+### Easy to do mathematical operations inside the query

-e.g. Product discount
+### e.g. Product discount

     £100 with 10% discount ==> £90

     //Get product, price, discount, price after discount

+## charindex

+    charindex(' ', 'BRZ 4AZ') returns 5, the index of the space

+    LTRIM removes leading spaces

+    Replace('some text', 'text', 'cheese') returns 'some cheese'

+    UPPER

+    lower

+## case ... when ... else

+    case
+    when (x>10)
+    else 'young'
+    end
+    as 'how old are you?'

+## group by... having

+### Order by only works for fields which exist initially but not on commulative fields

+    We can find the sum of all units in stock per product category but this field does not exist initially so we can't order by it.

+    Cumulative fields ie SUM/MAX/MIN/AVG/COUNT
+    Group by... (selecting into branches)
+    Having... (same as order by)

+### Order Matters

+    SELECT DISTINCT FROM WHERE...
+    GROUP BY...
+HAVING...
+    ORDER BY...